 - Mono- and diglycerides (made using a wheat starch carrier)

 - Oils (wheat germ oil and any oil with gluten additives)

 - Soy sauce (when fermented using wheat)

-- Starch (made from primary gluten source grains)
+- Starch (if primary source is gluten-containing grains)

 - Vegetable gum (when made from oats)